 The Degree holders of Famous Career Options Spa management associate will work in health and day spas and luxury resorts.
 You can take a job as a General spa manager, Spa designer, Meal planner, Personal services manager, Spa marketing management consultant.

-Undergraduate programs leading to a Bachelor's degree in Hospitality, Resort and Recreation Management often offer spa management specialization.
-While learning about health and wellness, exercise and spa services, students focus on the business and operational sides of spa management.
+Undergraduate programs leading to a Bachelor's degree in Hospitality, Resort, and Recreation Management often offer spa management specialization.
+While learning about health and wellness, exercise, and spa services, students focus on spa management's business and operational sides.

-Spa managers also need expertise in product knowledge, customer support and management of staff (all of which are addressed in our courses).
+Spa managers also need expertise in product knowledge, customer support, and staff management (all of which get addressed in the courses).

-Here, the Spa and Wellness Operations Management program is designed to meet the growing demand for wellness managers and gives you the management skills you will need to be successful in the sector.
+Here, the Spa and Wellness Operations Management program is designed to meet the growing demand for wellness managers and give you the management skills you will need to succeed in the sector.
 The career-focused program has a work-friendly, streamlined class schedule.